delmaralmeida/Ruby-Exercises/README.md

 ### Mad Libs
 - This exercise promps the user to provide 4 words to return a built sentence
 - Ex: given words [Buy, Cousin, Sweet, Cake] will return "I decided to Buy my Cousin with a Sweet Cake

+### Pig Latin
+- Ruby script which converts a single word into pig latin